mik90/twitter-analyzer/README.md

 #### Todo
-- Remove queries from most common words
+1. Recurse down into queries correctly in storage::retrieve_queries (don't repeat the queries)
-- Recurse down into queries correctly (don't repeat the queries)
+2. Remove queries from most common words (1 is required first)